 - Acid-Base Chemistry: Ranking acidity/basicity (structure analysis and pH/pKa data analysis), and prediction of products and equilibria

 - Aromatics and Bonding: Concept of aromaticity, resonance, atomic/molecular orbitals, hybridization, and bond angles/lengths

 American DAT Section 2: Perceptual Ability Test (PAT)

 The Perceptual Ability Test is a visualization test designed specifically for dental admission.
 Test takers are given 60 minutes to complete 90 questions, split evenly into 6 different subsets.
+A full breakdown of the PAT can be found here.
 These subsets are listed below in the order that they appear on the American DAT.
-If you would like to see examples of what to expect in this section of the test take a look at our free DAT practice test and scroll down to the perceptual ability section.

 - Keyholes (apertures)

 - Top-Front-End (view recognition)

 - Angle-Ranking (angle discrimination)

 - Cube Counting